DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-native.md

 **Actions taken:**
 1. ✅ Created .env with SDK key
 2. ✅ Installed SDK and react-native-config
-3. ✅ Ran pod install for iOS
+3. ✅ Installed required dependencies and ran `npx pod-install` for iOS
 4. ✅ App builds on both iOS and Android
 **Result:** Installation successful with CLI
 </example>